Updated January 19, 2021.

 - If applicable, please share links to any relevant videos you would like to include.

 NCARB will promote all posts via Twitter, Facebook, Instagram, or other relevant social platforms.
 We encourage contributors to do the same!
 By contributing to the blog, you grant us the right to use your name in promotions and other publications.

 Contributors may repurpose their posts elsewhere, with the following stipulations:

 - There must be a two-week window between the time your article goes live on the NCARB blog and the time it is published on another site.

-- All subsequent publication of your article must cite NCARB as the original source and provide a link to the original post.
+- All subsequent publications of your article must cite NCARB as the original source and provide a link to the original post.